SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 A set of activity diagrams was developed to cover the most critical workflows of the Learnify platform, including user onboarding, course discovery, content creation, and the learning process itself.

 The activity diagram below illustrates the core workflow of a Learner interacting with the platform.
-It demonstrates the interplay between UC3 (Manage Personal Learning), UC5 (Complete Learning Activity), and UC7 (View Leaderboard).
+It demonstrates the interplay between UC3 (Manage Personal Learning), UC5 (Complete Learning Step), and UC7 (View Leaderboard).

 ![Learning and Achievement Activity Diagram (Appendix 2.3 Diagrams)](..\out\Analysis\ActivityDIagrams\LearningAndAchievement\LearningAndAchievement.svg)